swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 }
 ```

-This behavior subsumes that of the hidden `_openExistential` operation, which specifically only supports opening one existential value and passing it to a generic function.
-All uses of `_openExistential` can be replaced by the proposed feature.
+This behavior subsumes most of the behavior of the hidden `_openExistential` operation, which specifically only supports opening one existential value and passing it to a generic function. `_openExistential` might still have a few scattered use cases when opening an existential that doesn't have conformance requirements on it.

  ### Order of evaluation restrictions